-This document establishes general guidelines that apply to all users of I.T. resources owned or managed by Pace University, including but not limited to Pace students, faculty, staff, external individuals (such as Pace contractors) or organizations and individuals accessing external network services, such as the Internet, via Pace's Information Technology facilities.
+This document establishes general guidelines that apply to all users of I.T. resources owned or managed by Pace University, including but not limited to Pace students, faculty (including adjunct faculty), staff (including part-time and temporary), external individuals (such as Pace contractors) or organizations and individuals accessing external network services, such as the Internet, via Pace's Information Technology facilities.